apereo/cas/planning/High-Availability-Guide.md

 of the node contacted.
 Distributed caches rely on replication to provide for consistency.
 Cache systems like memcached store the ticket on exactly 1 node and use a deterministic algorithm to locate the node containing the ticket:

-    N' = f(T)
+    N' = f(h(T), N1, N2, N3, ...
+Nm)

-where _N'_ is the node containing ticket _T_.
+where _h(T)_ is the hash of the ticket ID, _N1 ...
+Nm_ is the set of cache nodes, and _N'_ ∈ _N ...
+Nm_.

 These sorts of cache systems do not require replication and generally provide for simplicity at the expense of some durability.

 ### Connection Pooling
 We _strongly_ recommend that all IO connections to a back-end data stores, such as LDAP directories and databases,